 Falcon Seasonal Closures & Smith Rock Access

-The bald eagle nest is located near posted signs along the Canyon Trail.
+A bald eagle nest is active and is located near posted signs along the Canyon Trail.
 Park managers are asking for those using the trail to please:

 This habitat closure area will also effect tent camping areas along the rim in the Bivouac.
 As of 2/12/17 signs warning people of the sensitive area have been posted in the park.

 Additional closures apply to areas within the park in related to climbing and hiking yet not affecting highline spots nor approaches.
 For more information on these please visit Smith Rock Closures.

 As the crown jewel of highlining within the Pacific Northwest, Smith Rock State Park has a lot to offer, with dozens of established highlines, fantastic accessibility, stunning scenery, and a vibrant and highly active community regularly found pushing their limits within the park.

 Many highliners also find welcoming locals, diverse ecology, friendly park rangers, and an expansive variety of outdoor recreation activities of world class character.
 Not to mention a rich history of establishment and pioneering tracing back to the dawning era of our sport in the 1980s.
 If there was ever a class of destinations worth protecting for the future generations — Smith Rock is ranked among its greatest.

 Alongside all the perks, it is presently notable that times have changed a bit since the Smith Rock highlining free-for-all of years past.
 Currently, highlining remains allowed within Smith Rock State Park and the adjacent BLM land.
 Yet, newer State Park regulations and an ever present balance of concerns between different user groups require our mindful attention as practitioners.